-Over a period of one year, I continuously tracked the GPS location of ~1000 anonymous volunteers in NYC, at all times, via a custom app they installed on their phones.
-I used these data to train an artificial intelligence algorithm similar to what is used for self-driving cars, realistic computer voices, predictive policing, and myriad other emerging applications.
+Over a period of one year, I tracked the GPS location of ~1000 anonymous volunteers in NYC, at all times, via a custom app they installed on their phones.
+I used these data to train an artificial intelligence algorithm similar to what is used for self-driving cars, realistic computer voices, predictive policing, and myriad other emerging applications (LSTM RNN).
 The algorithm was subsequently able to generate a new path around NYC that synthesized the daily behaviors of all of the volunteers.

 In the spirit of Vito Acconci’s Following Piece or Sophie Calle’s Suite Vénitienne, I then followed the AI through the city for one week, using an app to see the path unfold in realtime on my phone.
-I documented the daily life I encountered by taking photographs (with my phone) and by writing in a journal.
+I took photographs (with my phone) of the daily life I encountered and wrote in a journal.

 The intelligence of AI is not spontaneous, but enculturated.
 It is uncanny not because it acts as if it were human, but because it is humans.
-AI is an ensemble of embodied experiences.
-These may be subsumed into the whole, but the whole is a trace of its parts.
+They may be subsumed into the whole, but this whole is a trace of its parts.
 A dataset of movement around the city means that trace is literal.
-By following it, I experience something neither abstract nor neutral, but a repetition, with my specifically embodied difference, of what came before.
+By following it, will I find them?